24x7fpga/24x7fpga-website/content/uvm_directory/2024_09_22_09_38_07_uvm_base_class_library.md

 -   **uvm_sequence_item**: An extension of uvm_transaction designed to represent individual transactions in a sequence.
 Sequence items are created and sent to drivers via sequencers, facilitating the flow of data during simulations.
 Key methods include randomize(), do_copy(), do_compare(), do_pack(), and do_unpack(), which help in generating randomized data, copying items, and serializing objects.

--   **uvm_sequence**: This class models a collection of uvm_sequence_item objects and is responsible for controlling the generation of stimuli and transaction flow to drivers.
+-   **uvm_sequence**: This class models a collection of uvm_sequence_item objects and is responsible for controlling, generation of stimuli and transaction flow to drivers.
 Sequences can be hierarchical, where a parent sequence triggers multiple child sequences, enabling complex stimulus scenarios.
 Important methods include start(), which begins the sequence, body(), which defines the sequence logic, and wait_for_grant(), which handles sequence arbitration.

 ### Extended from "uvm_component" {#extended-from-uvm-component}